 On the other hand, here are some cons – high pricing compared to other quoting and invoicing software, bulky and intimidating from a UI/UX perspective.
 Plus, it requires a good understanding of accounting.

-Unlike most invoicing software, QuickBooks doesn’t have a free plan, which might pose a barrier to early adopters.
+Unlike most software for invoice generation, QuickBooks doesn’t have a free plan, which might pose a barrier to early adopters.
 The platform still offers a Self-employed plan ($15/month) for solopreneurs, in addition to the Simple Star ($25), Essentials ($50, 3 users), Plus ($80, 5 users), and Advanced ($180/month, 25 users).

 Remember that the pricing varies depending on the region where you browse their main website.